TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-renaura.md

 > him to the ground and says, "Do not threaten us, there is nothing we
 > can do."

-Wuron, if helped by the characters, will take the characters to a side room to explain the recent events regarding their clerk, Glanna.
+Wurcon, if helped by the characters, will take the characters to a side room to explain the recent events regarding their clerk, Glanna.
 He will know that Glanna left, saying that she had some temple business at the Telnetar mansion, though he now thinks that she was up to something.